Dheeraj Singh Moirangthem: Mohun Bagan

+In 2020 before the start of the 2020–21 ISL season, it was announced that Dheeraj has signed for the football division of Mohun Bagan A.C. after KGSPL, the company that owned his former club ATK, took an 80% stake in the football division of Mohun Bagan and renamed it as ATK Mohun Bagan alongside dissolving its own club.
+But he made no appearance in that stint and left the club in January 2021.

 Goa

+2020-21: Champions League Debut

-On 15 January 2021, it was announced that Dheeraj has signed a three year deal with Goa.
-He made his debut for Goa on 29 November against SC East Bengal.
+On 15 January 2021, it was announced that Dheeraj has signed a three-year deal with Goa.
+He made his debut for Goa on 29 January against East Bengal in a 1-1 draw where he saved a penalty from Anthony Pilkington.
+He made nine appearances and kept his first clean-sheet in the last league game against Hyderabad FC in a goalless draw.
+He played in both legs of the semi-final against Mumbai City FC the first leg ended in a 2-2 draw and the second ended in a goalless draw.
+Singh was substituted before the shootout for Naveen Kumar as Goa lost 6-5 on penalties.
+He managed to keep two cleansheets in nine appearances in his first season at Goa.

-He was named in AFC Champions League team of matchday for his performance against Al-Rayyan on 14 April 2021, where he kept a cleansheet.
-He again kept a cleansheet in a match against Al Wahda on 17 April.
-Dheeraj won the man of the match award in a match against Persepolis on 20 April.
-He has emerged as the best goalkeeper in the group league round of the AFC Champions League even though his side failed to advance to the knockouts in its maiden appearance.
+He was named in AFC Champions League team of matchday for his good performances, against Al-Rayyan on 14 April 2021, where he kept a cleansheet in a 0–0 draw.
+He again kept a cleansheet in a match against Al Wahda on 17 April in a 0–0 draw.
+Dheeraj won the man of the match award in a match against Persepolis on 20 April where although his side lost 2–1 but he saved a penalty from Hossein Kanaani.
+He emerged as the best goalkeeper in the group league round of the AFC Champions League even though his side failed to advance to the knockouts in its maiden appearance.
 He made a whopping 26 saves in five matches to top the goalkeeping chart of the West Zone group league stage.
 "Dheeraj Singh certainly made a name for himself on his continental debut, pulling off a tournament-leading 26 saves in just five games, among them a number of memorable efforts that earned high praise from impressed observers," the AFC said on its website.
-On November 26 2021, he was named in the AFC Champions League team of the season, the first Indian player to achieve so.
+On 26 November 2021, he was named in the AFC Champions League team of the season, the first Indian player to achieve so.